yetanotherco/aligned_layer/docs/guides/0_getting_started.md

 curl -L https://raw.githubusercontent.com/yetanotherco/aligned_layer/main/batcher/aligned/install_aligned.sh | bash
 ```

-2. Then run the ```source``` command that should appear in the shell
+2. Run the ```source``` command that should appear in the shell

-3. Download an example SP1 proof file with it's ELF file using:
+3. Download the example SP1 proof file together with the ELF file of the proved program using:

 ```bash
 curl -L https://raw.githubusercontent.com/yetanotherco/aligned_layer/main/batcher/aligned/get_proof_test_files.sh | bash
 ```

-We are downloading a proof previously generated, sending it to Aligned, and retrieving the results from Ethereum Holesky testnet.
-Aligned is using EigenLayer to do a fast and cheap verification of more than one thousand proofs per second.

-4. Let's send the proof to be verified in Aligned:
+4. Send the proof to be verified in Aligned with

 ```bash
 rm -rf ~/.aligned/aligned_verification_data/ &&